 The westbound Little Chef received a thorough refurbishment in August 2009, and was one of three restaurants chosen to appear in the Channel 4 documentary 'Did Heston Change Little Chef?'.
 With trade increasing it was planned to gain a Burger King, but this didn't materialise.

 Owing to the increased traffic using the site, BP added a M&S Simply Food store to the westbound filling station in 2012.
 They later added a M&S Food to Go store to the eastbound filling station in 2017.

 Following Kout Food Group's sale of Little Chef and its associated brands to Euro Garages in January 2017, the eastbound restaurant closed in June 2017 with the westbound restaurant following a month later.
 Both buildings were painted black and reopened in September with a Starbucks occupying the westbound building, and Subway and Greggs stores occupying the eastbound building.
-The eastbound stores were crammed into the back of the building with Euro Garages building another building inside the original building using partition walls.
+The eastbound stores were crammed into the back of the building, with Euro Garages using partition walls to block the windows inside the building.